 Metal Roof Cost by Material

 A steel roof is the cheapest among these options.
 That’s why it’s mostly used in residential buildings.
 Steel shingles cost about $270 per square foot.
 Steel standing seams cost about $300 per square foot.
-Aluminum metal roof costs about $100 more than the price of a steel roof.
+An aluminum metal roof costs about $100 more than the price of a steel roof.

 Zinc and copper make premium metal roofs.
 These cost between $900 and $1400 per square foot.
 This explains why zinc and copper roofs are generally used for decorative purposes.
 There are also common in revered national properties.